Opportunity of culture .org

 Teacher, Leader, and Paraprofessional Career Paths Career Paths that Respect Teachers

-Teacher Pay & Career Advancement: A Leader’s Guide Career Paths that Work for Teachers and Students—with speaker notes; without speaker notes
+Teacher Pay & Career Advancement: A Leader’s Guide Career Paths that Work for Teachers and Students

 With these models and career paths, all teachers have opportunities for career advancement and higher pay while teaching, along with school-day time for on-the-job learning.
 For example, fully accountable, excellent teachers can advance by leading, collaborating with, and developing peers in teams to reach more students.
 Team teachers and paraprofessionals can contribute to excellence outcomes immediately, while continuing to learn and advance.